foodfight/showz/chefconf_2013_slides.md

 * Welcome to the IT Industrial Revolution!
 Are you ready? - Glenn O'Donnell
 * Powering The Industrial internet With The GE Commercial Cloud - Robert Kightlinger - [video](http://youtu.be/bapTyrdkuRA)
 * The Berkshelf Way - Jamie Winsor - [video](http://youtu.be/hYt0E84kYUI)
+* Awesome Community Chefs Award Presentation - [video](http://youtu.be/xpkxsMUPvmo)
 * Keynote Session - Opscode - Adam Jacob - [video](http://youtu.be/Hb4y0EHfOFQ)
 * Utility HPC: Right Systems, Right Scale, Right Science - Jason Stowe - [video](http://youtu.be/5vtVj5PIK_0)
 * Level Up the Change in Your Enterprise - Nordstrom - Robert Cummings - [video](http://youtu.be/Ot5H2KfWAxI), [slides](http://www.slideshare.net/robc77/chefconf-2013-nordstrom-keynote)
 * Who Says Elephants Can't Cook?
 How IBM and Opscode are changing the role of code in defining next generation infrastructures - Mohammed Abdula and Mitch Hill - [video](http://youtu.be/mBArai8EsEE)

 ### Successful Automation
-* Zero to Production in Crazy Time: Adobe's Transformation - John Martinez
+* Zero to Production in Crazy Time: Adobe's Transformation - John Martinez - [video](http://youtu.be/EyDaC3RRCfU)
-* The Postmortem - it doesn't have to be messy - Rob Schnepp
+* The Postmortem - it doesn't have to be messy - Rob Schnepp - [video](http://youtu.be/52z0aVeawxY)
 * Creating a Culture for Continuous Delivery - John Esser - [video](http://www.youtube.com/watch?v=f3s0gxp_RA4)
 * Building and Managing Hadoop with Chef - John Martin - [slides](http://www.slideshare.net/tekbuddha/building-hadoop-with-chef), [video](http://youtu.be/KPe6At1ofCE)
-* The InstallShield of the 21st Century - Theo Schlossnagle
+* The InstallShield of the 21st Century - Theo Schlossnagle - [video](http://youtu.be/TkffUcBNZx0)
 * Automation Cross Cloud Deployment - Chef The Operating System for the Cloud - Jeremy LaTrasse - [video](http://youtu.be/CoTijToI10c)
 * A Storage Story - Kyle Bader - [slides](http://www.slideshare.net/kbader/a-storage-story-chef-conf2013)
 * How To Let Devs Do Your Job For You - Aaron Suggs - [slides](https://speakerdeck.com/ktheory/how-to-let-developers-do-your-job-number-chefconf-2013), [video](http://youtu.be/K0zd08aECz0)